nirvik-alpha/shopify/README.md

 * Order summary

 Wanna Run this project ?
 Yeah You can run this project .
 Just download the full project.

---> As i build this project a long time ago , currently it gives an error in running .
+* As i build this project a long time ago , currently it gives an error in running .
 Because Android Studio version changes gradually.
 There are some things needs to be changed in the dependancy section .
 However you can easily run this project by fixing some dependency issues .
-Hopefully it will be fixed soon!
+Hopefully it will be fixed soon !

-Here you will find some of the screenshots of the shopify app> https://github.com/nirvik-alpha/shopify/tree/main/Some%20ScreenShots
+Here you will find some of the screenshots of the shopify app > https://github.com/nirvik-alpha/shopify/tree/main/Some%20ScreenShots